 Lack of brand consistency

 According to smallbizgenius, Consistently presented brands are 3.5 times more likely to enjoy excellent brand visibility than those with an inconsistent brand presentation.
-Brand consistency statistics published by Demand Metric suggest uniformly presented brands are 3.5 times more visible to customers.
+Brand consistency statistics published by Demand Metric suggest that uniformly presented brands are 3.5 times more visible to customers.

 No incentives/Poor Incentives